Recertification Requirements

 Complete the point system spreadsheet.

-All recertification materials are due by August 1, 2025.
+All recertification materials are due by December 1, 2026.
 Organizations that recertify will receive an updated data plate and will be recognized at the annual banquet.
 Organizations that obtain a higher level on the point system spreadsheet will also receive a plaque acknowledging their advancement at the banquet.

 The Certification efforts were led by Zander Daigle, a junior at CHS, and Melissa Nolan, CHS’ AP Environmental teacher.
 In the fall of 2021, Mr. Daigle, with oversight by Ms. Nolan, created the CHS Environmental Club, the first club of its kind in CMCSS.
 The Club now has 74 students who participate in meetings and events such as community clean-ups.

-To complete the Certification process, Mr. Daigle researched and completed a baseline account of current CHS sustainability efforts such as LED lighting, low-flow water fixtures, paper usage, and maintenance procedures.
+To complete the Certification process, Mr. Daigle researched and completed a baseline account of current CHS sustainability efforts, such as LED lighting, low-flow water fixtures, paper usage, and maintenance procedures.
 After reviewing current practices, the school was able to join the Program at the silver level.

-In addition to their work at CHS, Mr. Daigle, and students from the Environmental Club, have been attending the City of Clarksville Sustainability Board Meetings and plan to assist the Board Members in the future as they promote sustainability initiatives throughout the City and County.
+In addition to their work at CHS, Mr. Daigle and students from the Environmental Club have been attending the City of Clarksville Sustainability Board Meetings and plan to assist the Board Members in the future as they promote sustainability initiatives throughout the City and County.

 The green ribbon cutting ceremony was also attended by: Montgomery County Mayor Jim Durrett; Interim Director of CMCSS Dr. Angela Huff; Chief Operating Officer of CMCSS Norm Brumblay; CHS Principal Bryan Feldman; Green Certification Program Manager Carlye Sommers; Green Certification Board Members Bill Harpel, Rose Melton and Sierra Allison; and Officers of the CHS Environmental Club Avery Dueker, Maia Skinner, Lydia Lewis, Betty Kilfe, Karmina Sidhom and Carly Surgeon.